secret-escapes-media/marketing-2021-04-competition/_pages/index.md

 nav-order: 5
 nav-title: Win

-title: Book any stay, win a luxury Mediterranean holiday
+title: Win a sun-soaked luxury Mediterranean holiday - you deserve it!
-long-title: Book any stay, win a luxury Mediterranean holiday
 enter-cta: Enter Now

-intro-title: Win one of four luxury getaways!
+intro-title: Win one of these four luxury getaways!

 features:
   - id: kos-diamond-deluxe-hotel